Duzakh

-Duzakh (in Persian دوزخ) is hell in the Persian mythology.

-This word was dao‘aη úha- in Avestan and dušox in Middle Persian.

-In Zorostrianism, Hell is described as a deep well, terrifying because it is dark, stinking, and extremely narrow.
-The smallest of the xrafstars (harmful creatures) are as big as mountains, and all devour and destroy the souls of the damned.
+Duzakh (دوزخ) is Hell in the Iranian mythology.
+The word was dao‘aηúha in the Avestan and dušokh in Middle Persian.
+In Zoroastrianism, Duzakh is described as a deep well that is dark, stinky, and extremely narrow.
+The smallest of the xrafstars (harmful creatures in Zoroastrian mythology) are "as big as mountains" and "all devour and destroy the souls of the damned".

 There happens the most horrible punishments and tortures adapted to the sins committed by the damned.
 There is much emphasis on sexual crimes, but also on other actions disapproved of by Mazdean ethics.
 Duzakh is firstly the residence of Ahriman, the demons, and the drujes ("deceit, falsehood").
-All atmospheric calamities are associated with it: snow, cold, hail, rain, burning heat, and so forth.
+All atmospheric calamities are associated with it: snow, cold, hail, rain, burning heat.

-Duzakh is used as a word for hell in many languages including Persian, Pashto, Kurdish, Turkmen, Uzbek, Bengali, Punjabi and Urdu.
-Also the word for hell in Georgian, ჯოჯოხეთი/Dzjodzjokheti, is of the same Persian origin.
+Duzakh is used as a word for Hell in many modern languages including Persian, Pashto, Kurdish, Balochi, Turkmen, Uzbek, Bengali, Punjabi, and Hindi-Urdu.
+The word for Hell in Georgian, Dzjodzjokheti (ჯოჯოხეთი), is of Persian origin.